akeneson/readME-Generator/README.md

   ```

   ## Usage
-  Open the terminal, type in "node index", and answer the questions.
+  Open the terminal window, type in "node index", and answer the questions.
 Once done, the application will generate the README.md file.

   ## License
   readME Generator is Unlicense

   ## Contributing
-  Not needed at the moment, but thank you for your support and interest!
+  Not needed at this time but thank you for the support and interest!

   ## Test